Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

         - Looked for `RequestCount` metric on my ALB

     3. Verified Results
         - Checked Lambda logs in CloudWatch.
-The load was high continously so it spawned 2 instances
+The load was high continuously so it spawned 2 instances
         - Checked EC2 console for new/terminated instances.
 2 New instances Created
         - Checked email for SNS alerts.
 Received 4 Notifications, first 2 for Upscaling and last 2 for downscaling
         - At last there were no instances with the TAG_VALUE `GunAutoScaled` so it just said Load is within Acceptable limits.
 No upscaling or downscaling needed